What is Advocacy?

 Reaching Out: Today’s Activist Occupational Therapy

-Provocative stories of activist occupational therapists reaching out with those seeking something meaningful to do, engaging people in transforming real life by learning through doing and connecting systems from education & health to welfare, industry, transportation and justice.
+Provocative stories of activist occupational therapists reaching out with those seeking something meaningful to do, engaging people in transforming real life by learning through doing and connecting systems from education and health to welfare, industry, transportation and justice.
 Watch video here.

 - Lean in and carve out your role (before someone else does it).